mmider/BridgeSDEInference.jl/README.md

      skipForSave=1, updtType=(MetropolisHastingsUpdt(),),
      solver::ST=Ralston3())
 ```
-It finds the posterior distribution of the unknown parameters given the discrete time observations of the underlying process.
+It finds the posterior distribution of the unknown parameters given discrete time observations of the underlying process.
 The file `main.jl` contains an example of a script which reads the data from the file, sets up the observational scheme, calls `mcmc` function and plots the results.
 The same steps but in greater detail are recounted below.

 ## Example